laicwew/LexiQuest/README.md

 1. **StartView.vue** - Start page where users can set their username, language preferences, and difficulty
 2. **GameView.vue** - Main game interface containing all game functionality
+3. **AboutView.vue** - About page with instructions and author information

 ### Game Components